Skip to content

 Personal accident cover

-Could provide compensation if you, your partner and even your passengers are killed or seriously injured in a car accident.
+Personal accident cover could provide compensation if you, your partner and even your passengers are killed or seriously injured in a car accident.

 Motor legal protection

-No-claims discount protection
+No claims discount protection

 Courtesy car cover

 It’s worth noting that comprehensive policies may include some of these cover ‘extras’ as standard.
-So it’s worth comparing different cover levels to see if you could save overall by choosing a different policy.
+So, it’s worth comparing different cover levels to see if you could save overall by choosing a different policy.

 Always make sure you read the terms carefully, so you understand exactly what’s covered and what’s not.